sord0250/Python-Automation/README.md

 Your .env file is the file that contains the secrets, such as email addresses, passwords, etc, that you don't want to share with the world.
 It is good practice to keep these in a separate .env file so they remain safe.

-Double click on the .env file to open it on your main screen.
+**Double click on the .env file** to open it on your main screen.
 It will be blank at first.
 Let's change that!

 The following code will need to be inserted into your .env file.
-Delete the comments and fill it in with the correct variable:
+Delete the comments and **input your unique variable**:

 ```
 SMTP_HOST= # the providers SMTP server hostname i.e. smtp.gmail.com